Are you an adviser? Go to Unbiased Pro

 The FCA has repeatedly warned that investing in cryptocurrency is speculative and high risk and that investors could, potentially, lose all of their money.

-As long as it remains unregulated, there is no protection if things go wrong – you won’t be protected by the Financial Services Compensation Scheme (FSCS), nor will you have recourse to the Financial Ombudsman Service if you were mis-sold or given poor advice.
+Historically, because crypto has been unregulated, there has been no protection if things go wrong.
+You weren’t protected by the Financial Services Compensation Scheme (FSCS) and you did not have recourse to the Financial Ombudsman Service if you were mis-sold or given poor advice.

-The new rules would bring crypto exchanges, dealers and agents under the regulatory control of the FCA.
-Just like providers of more traditional financial services providers, they will have to meet standards for transparency, operational resilience and offer protection for consumers.
+The new rules bring crypto exchanges, dealers, and agents under the strict regulatory control of the Financial Conduct Authority.
+Just like providers of traditional financial services, they must meet high standards for transparency, operational resilience, and consumer protection.

 Can I still discuss cryptocurrency with a financial adviser?